superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 ### Getting all properties from a native object

-In `Objective-C`, to get all properties from a `NSObject`, we can use [Objective-C runtime APIs](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtPropertyIntrospection.html) `class_copyPropertyList` to get the property list, and then use `property_getName` to get the name of an item in the list.
+In `Objective-C`, to get all properties from a `NSObject`, we can use [Objective-C runtime APIs](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtPropertyIntrospection.html) `class_copyPropertyList` to get the property list, and then use `property_getName` to get the names of all the items.

 {% highlight swift %}
 import Foundation